Mookie Betts Player Props: Dodgers vs. Blue Jays

-Mookie Betts, with a slugging percentage of .419 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Chris Bassitt on the hill, July 25 at 10:10 PM ET.
+Mookie Betts, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the Toronto Blue Jays, with Yusei Kikuchi on the mound, July 26 at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-5) against the Blue Jays.

 Mookie Betts Game Info & Props vs. the Blue Jays